hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 `SpringAwareWebFilter` makes Spring aware about Hazelcast based sessions by publishing events to Spring context and these events are used by `org.springframework.security.core.session.SessionRegistry` instance.

-As like before, you must also define `com.hazelcast.web.SessionListener` in your `pom.xml`.
-However it is not needed to define `org.springframework.security.web.session.HttpSessionEventPublisher` in your `pom.xml` as before, since `SpringAwareWebFilter` already informs Spring about session based events like create or destroy.
+As like before, you must also define `com.hazelcast.web.SessionListener` in your `web.xml`.
+However, it is not needed to define `org.springframework.security.web.session.HttpSessionEventPublisher` in your `web.xml` as before, since `SpringAwareWebFilter` already informs Spring about session based events like create or destroy.

 - Package and deploy your `war` file as you would normally do.